 Monthly Tech-Tip | No tracking!
 No ads! |

 Objective: See if it is possible for a potter to create a duplicate of a bowl purchased at Ikea.
 It is porcelaneous stoneware, not white but very vitreous.
-It is a simple form with a transparent crystal clear glossy glaze.
+It is a simple and stable form with a transparent crystal clear glossy glaze.

 As with other projects, this all depends on one's ability to do the 3D drawings.
 I use Fusion 360, one of the best skills I have ever learned.
-Here are the steps to create the sketches (I revolved them to create the 3D parts):

-I measured the aluminum cuphead carefully and drew its cross-section.
+First, I measured the aluminum cuphead carefully and drew its cross-section.

 I drew the profile of the jigger mold using outside dimensions to match the inside of the cup head and an inside contour to match the outside of the bowl (with 12% size increase to account for drying and firing shrinkage).